Reimagining Safety Beyond Safeguarding

 • Collecting minimal information – protecting people’s privacy and ensuring it’s a person’s choice to divulge details about themselves

-None of these characteristics are specific processes triggered when someone is perceived to be ‘risky’ or ‘at risk’; they’re consistent built-in ways of working which help to create spaces where there are no punishments for being unhappy, afraid or suicidal, or for perceiving the world differently to others.
-One example of building in proactive safety practices is Taraki’s safeguarding matrix, which they created in a collaborative space with NSUN and Black People Talk.
-The matrix promotes collective responsibility and care, accountability without blame: “In developing this policy, it is acknowledged that safeguarding should not perpetuate a blame culture but emphasises the importance of shared responsibility, as steps are taken towards more collective and emancipatory infrastructure which is rooted in people rather than solely process.”
+One example of building in proactive safety practices is Taraki’s safeguarding policy, which they created in a collaborative space with NSUN and Black People Talk.
+It promotes collective responsibility and care, accountability without blame: “In developing this policy, it is acknowledged that safeguarding should not perpetuate a blame culture but emphasises the importance of shared responsibility, as steps are taken towards more collective and emancipatory infrastructure which is rooted in people rather than solely process.”

 What about emergencies?